 - Partner organizations (linked to their websites, if applicable)

 Page 5) Contact

 That’s it!
 Five pages to get you started.
-Before signing up for a website, editing the copy and images you want to have shown.
+Before signing up for a website, edit the copy and images you want to appear.
 You may need one image for the hero image on the homepage to be larger.

 How to find help

 I’m biased since I’ve been working on websites for a while, so I often think they are “easy and intuitive.”
 This is not always so.
 Even then, first hand experience is always helpful, especially when trying to explain something to someone else.
 Once your content is ready, give it a try.
 If you find it too confusing, by all means, stop and ask for help.
 I’ve organized the wireframe above to be the most helpful for a web designer.
 If you need one, try Fiverr – this freelance service offers web design help.